Neighborhood Info Without The Neighborhood Drama. Learn more

 Sugar ants, or banded sugar ants, are small black ants native to Australia and exclusive to that part of the world.
 When I think of the term sugar ants, I sometimes think of pavement ants or pharaoh ants—both common household ants.
 Pavement ants are black or reddish brown with pale legs while pharaoh ants are yellow or light brown.

-Another interesting term for sugar ants is odorous house ants because they produce a phermone when killed that even humans can smell.
+Another interesting term for sugar ants is odorous house ants because they produce a pheromone when killed that even humans can smell.
 If you have a sugar ant problem, chances are you’ve smelled this but just didn’t know it.

 These ants are attracted to sweet foods and all varieties of sugary foods and scraps.
 They also eat fats, proteins (obtained from eating other insects), and plant pollen.
 Once they find a food source, they’ll haul food back to their nest for the rest of the colony.

-How to Identify Sugar Ants
+How To Identify Sugar Ants

 There are so many ant species that it can become a challenge to identify one from the other.
 Let’s break down some of their differences from black ants and other types of ants.